tweag/python-monorepo-example/2018-09-27-capability.md

 This concludes the example.
 We invite you to experiment with this library.
 It is still in an early stage and the API is subject to change.
-However, your feedback will help to evolve it a better direction.
+However, your feedback will help to evolve it in a better direction.

 ## A word on free monads